NVIDIA/NVFlare/examples/README.md

 The following examples will detail any additional requirements in their `requirements.txt`.

 ## Set up a virtual environment
 We recommend setting up a virtual environment before installing the dependencies of the examples.
+Install dependencies for a virtual environment with:
 ```
 python3 -m pip install --user --upgrade pip
 python3 -m pip install --user virtualenv
 ```
-(If needed) make all shell scripts executable using
+(If needed) make all shell scripts executable using:
 ```
 find . -name ".sh" -exec chmod +x {} \;
 ```
-activate your virtual environment.
+Create and activate your virtual environment with the `set_env.sh` script:
 ```
 source ./set_env.sh
 ```
-within each example folder, install required packages for training
+In each example folder, install required packages for training:
 ```
 pip install --upgrade pip
 pip install -r requirements.txt
 ```
-(optional) some examples contains script for plotting the TensorBoard event files, if needed, please also install
+(optional) some examples contains script for plotting the TensorBoard event files, if needed, please also install:
 ```
 pip install -r plot-requirements.txt
 ```